xiix0/scam/README.md

-You will get what you deserve.
+You will be surrounded by luxury.